CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

 ```

 **BRAMHA** This feels a bit more structured, we're chaining operations, one after the other.
-This style is called sequencing, where we're moving data down processing pipelines.
+This style is called `sequencing`, where we're moving data down processing pipelines.

 **BRAMHA** In Clojure, we could chain functions together through just function nesting:
 ```